dmyang/scala-kafka-consumer/README.md

 regular "test" phase, so before doing `sbt test` make sure a Kafka and Zookeeper instance are running on the local machine.

+## Release

+Follow these steps to release a new version:
+ - Update version.sbt in your PR
+ - Update CHANGELOG.md in your PR
+ - When the PR is approved, merge it to master, and delete the branch
+ - Travis will run all tests, publish to Artifactory, and create a new version tag in Github

 ## Ownership

 This library is owned by the Core team.
 Hop on [#core-contemplations](https://pagerduty.slack.com/messages/core-contemplations/) on Slack for help and more info.